-People often have no idea how much work is involved in getting ready for a software sales demo.
-We spend a great deal of time developing a product, finalizing messaging frameworks and creating marketing plans but we don’t give the demo the preparation it deserves.
+People often have no idea the work involved in preparing for a software sales demo.
+They spend a great deal of time developing a product, finalizing messaging frameworks, and creating marketing plans, but don’t give the demo the attention it deserves.

 If you put in some legwork up front, you can make a great sales demo an intrinsic piece of your technical marketing approach.
-When you invest in demos as a key piece of your sales plan, you are building a mechanism to not only influence potential customers but train your field and support teams in your product and messaging.
+Investing in demos as a key piece of your sales plan builds a mechanism to not only can influence potential customers, but it can also train your field and support teams in your product and messaging.

-Software product demos deserve the same work back schedule and project planning that the rest of your projects require.
+Software product demos deserve the same work back schedule and project planning as the rest of your projects .

-Approaching software product demos as a project ensures that you are not caught unaware on-the-fly.
+By approaching software product demos as a project, you ensure you and your team are not caught unaware when presenting to a potential client.

 When expanding demos into more widespread use across your team or organization, keep an eye out for unexpected dependencies.
-Gotchas range anywhere from display resolutions differing to last minute graphic design needs.
-Sometimes, you may even find that you need help creating rich, meaningful content to round out your demo.
+Gotchas can range anywhere from differing display resolutions to last-minute graphic design needs.
+Sometimes you may even find that you need help creating rich, meaningful content to round out your demo.